Determining how Fat and the Hippo pathway regulate mouse kidney development

 Explore the Hippo pathway in branching morphogenesis.

-Using conditional knockouts in embryos, as well as organ-culture approaches, we discovered that loss of NF2 or LATS or overexpression of YAP leads to growth and elongation of kidney collecting ducts in the absence of branching.
+Using conditional knockouts in embryos, as well as organ-culture approaches, we discovered that loss of NF2 or LATS or overexpression of YAP leads to growth and elongation of kidney collecting ducts in the absence of branching (below).
 To investigate branching defects, we will conduct high-resolution time-lapse imaging of the induction of branching morphogenesis.
 We will also assay tissue tension at junctions in the bud, and the trunk of developing branches using both YAP overexpression and loss-of-function.

 Our laboratory uses a broad spectrum of approaches to ask fundamental questions about how cell and tissues become organized during normal development, and how loss of control of tissue organization and growth results in disease.
 Our research has allowed us to make significant contributions to understanding the role of Fat cadherins and the Hippo pathway in development and disease.
 By pairing basic research in Drosophila and mouse with strong collaborations with clinicians, we hope to pave the way for targeted treatments.